merlyescalona/ucsc-eeb-intro2comptools/week_01/README.md

 pwd
 ```

+The default location after you have open terminal is your `home` directory

-We can list the contents of the directory we are in by typing
+We can list the contents of the directory by typing

 ```
 ls